 The IP routing rules table determines which IP address an outgoing message will be routed through.
 When the table contains enabled routing rules, the most explicit and exclusive subnet match is used to determine the route for an outgoing message.
-If there is no match, the 415U-2 checks for a subnet match against its hard-wired Ethernet interface.
-If that does not match, it attempts to use the default gateway (configured on the main device configuration page), assuming that the default gateway is configured and accessible.
+If there is no match, the 215U checks for a subnet match against its hard-wired default gateway (configured on the main device configuration page), assuming that the default gateway is configured and accessible.
 In some cases, such as routed networks with more than two routers, it is not practical to have only one default gateway.
-If more than one next-hop router is required, the 415U-2 allows for the configuration of up to 100 routing rules.
+If more than one next-hop router is required, the 215U allows for the configuration of up to 100 routing rules.
 A routing rule specifies a destination network (or host) IP address and the corresponding next-hop router (gateway) to which messages for the specified destination will be forwarded.
 The gateway will then deliver the data to the required destination, or forward it on to another router that will.